 Since 2000, Ingrid’s poetry, fiction, interviews, book reviews, essays and articles (as well as her work as an editor, designer, and visual artist) have appeared across Canada, internationally, and in translation in many publications, including The Malahat Review, The Antigonish Review, Descant, The Fiddlehead, The New Quarterly, Prism, Magma (UK), Books in Canada, CNQ Canadian Notes & Queries, Maisonneuve, Quill & Quire, National Post, and in anthologies such as The Best Canadian Poetry (Tightrope Books, Carmine Starnino, ed., 2012).
 From 2000 – 2007 she co-edited and co-published the Canadian literary journal LICHEN and later was an associate editor for Northern Poetry Review.
 Publication details can be found here.

 Her writing has been featured online by the Canadian Parliamentary Poet Laureate, won an international Petra Kenney Poetry Prize, the Eden Mills Writers’ Festival Literary Competition, and been awarded several grants from the Ontario Arts Council, as well as from the Writers’ Community of Durham Region.
-She has hosted literary events, read her work on radio & television, and at numerous festivals and reading series, including Canada House in London, England.
-Her award-winning textworks—a visual art fusion of word and image—are held in private collections, have been featured online, on book covers, and shown in numerous galleries and public spaces.
+She has hosted literary events, read her work on radio & television, at numerous festivals and reading series, and at Canada House in London, England.
+Her award-winning textworks—a visual-art fusion of word and image—are held in private collections, have been featured online, on book covers, and shown in numerous galleries and public spaces.

 Ingrid’s books include THIS BEING (a collection of poems published by Fitzhenry & Whiteside), which won the 2017 Gerald Lampert Memorial Award); Slipstream (ARKITEXWERKS & Soper Creek Chapbook Studio, 2011); Synesthete II (a chapbook from LittlefishcartPress, 2005); The Essential Anne Wilkinson (Porcupine’s Quill, 2014); Richard Outram, Essays on His Works (Guernica Editions, 2011); and the forthcoming David Helwig: Essays on His Works (Guernica, 2018).
 Her artist’s books are housed at Library and Archives Canada, in New York’s Brooklyn Art Library, and the Visual Arts Centre of Clarington.